trojanspike/prggmr/docs/configuration.md

 # Configuration Options
-This page contains options that can be set for prggmr.
+This page contains options that can be set or used within prggmr.

-All options are set using constants defined before loading prggmr with a numerical or hexidecimal value.
+Configuration options must be set before loading prggmr.

 Changing any configuration can drastically reduce performance, make sure you know what you are doing.